 The Bears have played at Soldier Field since 1971, but the aging stadium has been a point of frustration for years.
 It's the smallest in the NFL by capacity and lacks the modern amenities that generate revenue for other franchises.

-Previous plans to build a new stadium in Arlington Heights, Illinois fell through.
+Previous plans to build a new stadium in Arlington Heights, Illinois fell through after the Illinois General Assembly adjourned its spring session without passing a property tax certainty bill for the team's 326-acre property at the former Arlington International Racecourse.
 Illinois lawmakers and Chicago officials have struggled to agree on funding packages, pushing the Bears to explore options across state lines.

 What Happens Next?